yehia67/documentation/iota-basics/0.1/how-to-guides/generate-an-address.md

 ## Prerequisites

-To complete this guide, your computer must have [Node JS (8+)](https://nodejs.org/en/).
+To complete this guide, your computer must have [Node JS (8+)](https://nodejs.org/en/) installed.

 <hr>

 1. Create a new directory called iota-basics
-2. In the command line, change into the iota-basics directory, and install the [core Javascript library](https://github.com/iotaledger/iota.js/tree/next/packages/core)
+2. In the command line, change into the iota-basics directory, and install the [IOTA Core library](https://github.com/iotaledger/iota.js/tree/next/packages/core)

     ```bash
     $ cd iota-basics